Israadaassi1/Israadaassi1/README.md

 >
 ## ⚡About Me

-Hi, I'm **Israa**, Software Engineering student focused on building intelligent software systems at the intersection of AI, backend engineering, and data.
+Hi, I'm **Israa**, Software Engineering student focused on building intelligent software systems at the intersection of **AI, backend engineering, and data**.

 <p align="center">
 <picture>